toshiouchi/non-ar-translation/README.md

 Encoder has 12 layers, 8 heads, hidden dim 1024.
 Also decoder has 12 layers, 8 heads, hidden dim 1024.

-Position wise feed forward network in both TransformerEncoder and TransformerDecoder has two convolutional layers have filters (1024, 4096) , (4096, 1024), kernel sizes are 5 and 1, strides are both 1, layer norm and dropout with rate 0.1.
+Position wise feed forward network in both TransformerEncoder and TransformerDecoder has two convolutional layers which have filters (1024, 4096) , (4096, 1024), kernel sizes are 5 and 1, strides are both 1, layer norm and dropout with rate 0.1.

 Input of encoder is Japanese indexes, it is embed, positional embedding is done.
 Then, the sum of embed values and positional embedding values are input in TransformerEncoder with self attention module.